 9 AM

-Annual CRC Golf Outing — to support Summit Fellowships for students — at Rockwood Park Golf Course. $285/golfer, includes lunch and prizes.
+CRC’s Annual Golf Outing to support Summit Fellowships for students takes place at Rockwood Park Golf Course. $285/golfer, includes lunch and prizes.
 Clubs are available for rent on prior arrangement.

 -

-Optional Technical Tour: Herzog Regional Rail Dispatch Center & Regional PTC Center
+8 AM Optional Technical Tour: Regional Rail Dispatch Center & Regional PTC Center

-Board Trinity Railway Express (TRE) at Fort Worth Central Station to begin the journey to Herzog’s Rail Dispatch Center for an orientation to Dallas-Fort Worth regional rail operations: 86 miles of commuter rail – TRE (33 miles), Trinity Metro’s TexRail (27 miles), and DART’s Silver Line (26 miles), along with dispatch of Class I Railroads BNSF, Union Pacific, and CPKC; Short Line Railroad Fort Worth & Western Railroad, and DGNO; and Excursion Train Grapevine Vintage Railroad.
+· Dispatch of Class I Railroads BNSF, Union Pacific, and CPKC; Short Line Railroad Fort Worth & Western Railroad, and DGNO; and Excursion Train Grapevine Vintage Railroad.

 Pack your hat and dust off your boots for a Texas-sized welcome in the historic Fort Worth Stockyards, the epicenter of cowboy culture.
 There will be longhorns and armadillos, a full-blown rodeo, plus bites and beverages to sate the appetite.
 Come prepared for fun.